-Brunel's clients are also its shareholders.
-Brunel, alongside its clients, undertook a review of its governance arrangements and concluded that having a separate forum for shareholders would ensure sufficient attention to shareholderspecific needs.
-This group has been added to the governance structure below.
-This demonstrates Brunel's on-going commitment to continual balanced and understandable.
-We believe that the group makes our reporting fair and balanced, as well as more outcome- and investmentrelevant, as we report most of our metrics on a weighted average basis.
-10 We conduct client workshops Days, these provide a great many to enable deeper awareness or education on a particular topic.
+CG and RISG are comprised of fund officers and members of the Brunel Pension Partnership limited balanced and understandable.
+We believe that the group makes our reporting fair and balanced, as well as more outcome- and investment-relevant, as we report most of our metrics on a weighted average basis.
+10 We conduct client workshops to enable deeper awareness or education on a particular topic.
 In 2021, workshop topics included the client requirements for Paris-aligned index-tracking portfolios.